bob-erdman/developer-dot/avatax/errors/AllUSDCurrencyCodes.md

 ## Explanation

-In order for the company with AvaGlobal subscription to be certified, there should be document/documents with non-USD currency codes, in the past month or among the last 100 documents.
+In order for the company with AvaGlobal subscription to be certified, there should be recent document/documents with non-USD currency codes, Recent documents include those from the past month or the last 100 documents.

 To certify your AvaGlobal subscription, update current documents with non-USD currency codes wherever applicable or add new documents with non-USD currency codes.